 During the 2011 International Year of Forests, shocking statistics were brought to light by experts around the globe.
 World deforestation averaged 14.5 million hectares per year between 1990 and 2005, which is nearly 10 hectares of forest per minute over the 15-year period.
 The cause of such extent of deforestation was chiefly attributed to the conversion of tropical forests to agricultural land.
 More so, loss of forests has been reported as one of the leading causes of Climate Change and Species Extinction.

-The solution is certainly not straight-forward and in this complex web of draws and drawbacks,our project attempts to provide effective locally-driven solutions that combine global resourcefulness with indigenous novelty in planning, research, education/communication and tactical implementation.
+The solution is certainly not straight-forward and in this complex web of draws and drawbacks, our project attempts to provide effective locally-driven solutions that combine global resourcefulness with indigenous novelty in planning, research, advocacy and implementation.